rscohn2/data-bench/README.md

 0. **Load Cassandra Database**

-	Follow these [instructions][cassandra-load] to get the Cassandra database loaded with data for the transactions to work against.
+	Follow these [instructions][20] to get the Cassandra database loaded with data for the transactions to work against.

 0. **Deploy Data Bench Workload Containers**